-Any positive changes that you implement to improving your diet such as eliminating processed, takeaway and other fast food choices will bring about positive changes to your health.
+Any positive changes that you make to improving your diet such as eliminating processed, takeaway and other fast food choices is a great start to bring about positive changes to your health.

 If after making these changes you feel that eliminating animal food is of benefit and you would like to do this.
 Then my answer would be if it is for health benefits, then it will benefit you.